Ridgid vs. Milwaukee: Which Power Tool Brand Is Better in 2023?

 Ridgid began as a manufacturer of pipe wrenches in North Ridgeville, Ohio, in 1923.
 The business moved to Elyria, Ohio, its present headquarters, in 1943.
 In 1966, Emerson Electric bought the business to expand its portfolio.
 Ridgid is one of six that the organization owns.
 The parent company is public and has an annual revenue of $16.8 billion.

 The manufacturer has recently introduced several new products, including its RIDGID SeeSnake for worksite inspections.
-They have also released a line of organization products and mobile apps to manage for customers to their devices.
+They have also released a line of organization products and mobile apps.

 Brief History of Milwaukee